-INTRODUCTION TO DRONES L-T-P-C: 1-0-3-2
+21AIE103INTRODUCTION TO DRONESL-T-P-C: 1- 0- 3- 2

-- The main aim of this course is to understand the basics of Unmanned Arial Vehicles (Drones) and its various applications. - The course will also impart the knowledge of how to fly a drone by considering the rules and regulations to the specific country. - Further the students will be introduced to the safety measures to be taken during flight.
+- The main aim of this course is to understand the basics of Unmanned Arial Vehicles (Drones) and its various applications in the age of artificial intelligence. - The course will take the students to understand the basic dynamics of drone based flying system. - The course will provide the knowledge of basic electronic components and their working principles in a drone/ Unmanned Aerial vehicle system

+The course will also impart the knowledge of how to fly a drone by considering the rules and regulations to the specific country.